2R2M mortar: History (Dragon Fire II)

 The US Marine Corps Warfighting Laboratory (MCWL) started a Concept Demonstrator project in 1997.
 They wanted a "mortar in a box," that is a weapon that could be remotely emplaced and fired unattended on a future battlefield.
 In late 1997, MCWL accepted a proposal by the army's Program Manager, Mortars (PM Mortars) and Armament Research, Development, and Engineering Command (ARDEC) at Picatinny Arsenal, New Jersey to design and build a firing system to fulfill the design objectives.
-An early requirement was that the system had to be a 120mm system to give sufficient lethality and range.
+An early requirement was that the system had to be a 120 mm system to give sufficient lethality and range.
 Ultimately, the design team picked parts of the French Thomson-Daimler Armements (TDA) experimental 2R2M mortar because it had a usable power driven traverse and elevation in addition to a loading system.
-Its 120mm rifled ammunition promised greater accuracy and range.
+Its 120 mm rifled ammunition promised greater accuracy and range.

 The project completed the experimental weapon, now called the Dragon Fire, in 17 months.
 It was used in a series of firing experiments beginning in September 1998.
 During 1999–2002, the Dragon Fire was used during the Limited Object Experiment (LOE) Urban Warrior and several follow-on experiments, and the French-made 2R2M mortar mounted in a MOWAG Piranha vehicle served as a surrogate for a mobile, Light Armored Vehicle-mounted firing system.
 These experiments showed that the concept of automating the fire control, aiming and loading of a medium-range firing system substantially reduced fire mission response times and resulted in accurate, efficient fire.

 Following successful testing, the Marine Corps initiated a Requirement Document for an Expeditionary Fire Support System (EFSS) to fill the gap in the availability of supporting fire for the initial air-delivered elements of an expeditionary operation.
 The Marine Corps Warfighting Lab initiated a follow-on project called Dragon Fire II, which was to be a government-designed, government-produced weapons system and it would incorporate the "lessons learned" with the first Dragon Fire.
 PM Mortars/ARDEC was again designated to do the design work and to modify the M95 Mortar Fire Control System (MFCS) to provide the advanced fire control and weapon control for the new system.